Answered By: APUS Librarians Last Updated: Dec 29, 2017 Views: 166

 - Your browser is caching the chat widget and interfering with a stable connection to the chat server.

 - You launched your chat just as a chat shift ended (there is a delay for the chat button to turn "off" when librarian goes offline).
-See the LibChat hours (in green) here.
+See the chat service hours here.

-The chat service will record your chat attempt, and a librarian will follow up with you (as long as you provided an email address).
+The chat service will record your chat attempt, and a librarian will follow up with you (as long as you provided a correct email address).
 To help prevent problems with chat, we recommend:

 - Use Firefox, Chrome or Internet Explorer 11 or higher.